 Chapter 1: Introduction Ref Policy / Paragraph No Proposed Change Reason for Change 1 Appendices 8.
-Air Quality Management Area To add appendix 8 on the Air Quality Management Area 2 Index of Policies Delete: DS10: Lodge Farm TC4: Primary Shopping Area and Shopping Frontages Add: TC3: Directing Development in the Town Centre TC3: Primary Shopping Area and Shopping Frontages NE2: Biodiversity NE32: Blue and Green Infrastructure Policy NE43: Landscape Protection and Enhancement 3 Paragraph 1.1 The Council has a statutory duty to prepare, monitor and review a Development Plan Minor update of text. for the Borough.
+Air Quality Management Area To add appendix 8 on the Air Quality Management Area 2 Index of Policies Delete: DS10: Lodge Farm TC4: Primary Shopping Area and Shopping Frontages Add: TC3: Directing Development in the Town Centre-TC3: Primary Shopping Area and Shopping Frontages NE2: Biodiversity NE 32 : Blue and Green Infrastructure Policy NE43: Landscape Protection and Enhancement 3 Paragraph 1.1 The Council has a statutory duty to prepare, monitor and review a Development Plan Minor update of text. for the Borough.
 This document is Rugby Borough Council's Publication Draft for the Local Plan.
 It sets out the Council's policies and proposals to support the development of the Borough through to 2031.
 The Local Plan is the foundation and most important component of the wider Development Plan which will also include a-Community Infrastructure Levy (CIL) Charging Schedule, A Gypsy and Traveller Site Allocations Development Plan Document and a collection of Supplementary Planning Documents.

-4 Paragraph 1.3 The Local Plan will repl aces the Core Strategy June 2011 and the policies saved from Minor update of text the Rugby Borough Loc al Plan 2006.
-5 Paragraph 1.4 2004.
-The Council is se contained within this P Country Planning Regul an independent exami This Local Plan has been prepared under the Planning and Compulsory Purchase Act 2004.
-The Council is seeking representations on the "soundness" of the proposals contained within this Publication Draft under regulations 19 and 20 of the Town and Country Planning Regulations 2012, prior to submitting it to the Secretary of State for an independent examination by an Inspector.
-This document has therefore been published for the purpose of public consultation.
-6 Paragraph 1.12 of the Core Strategy ag The recently undertake Assessment (SHMA) wa The implications of the ed the then current position in relation to the performance gainst its housing target and in the context of the NPPF. en Coventry and Warwickshire Strategic Housing Market as also introduced and its implications for Rugby outlined. se factors on the Council's adopted housing targets and land nd it was proposed that the Core Strategy be replaced by a Minor update of text C hapter 3: General Principles Ref Policy / Paragraph No Proposed Change · · · · · · · · · · · · · · · · · · · Reason for Change 7 Paragraph 3.3 creating and deliverin The Local Plan has been written to provide the starting point for guiding growth and creating and delivering sustainable development.
-This echoes the approach of Government guidance set out in the National Planning Policy Framework (March 8 Policy GP2 - located and supported in accordance with the following as defined on the Proposals Policies Map: To reflect correct terminology Rugby town Main focus for all development in the Borough.
-Development permitted within existing boundaries and as part of allocate Sustainable Strategic- Urban Extensions.
+4 Paragraph 1.3 The Local Plan will repla ices the Core Strategy June 2011 and the policies saved from Minor update of text the Rugby Borough Loca ıl Plan 2006.
+5 Paragraph 1.4 This Local Plan has been 2004.
+The Council is secontained within this Pu Country Planning Regula an independent examination published for the purpose.
+Minor update of text 6 Paragraph 1.12 of the Core Strategy aga The recently undertake Assessment (SHMA) wa The implications of these This document outlined the then-current position in relation to the performance of the Core Strategy against its housing target and in the context of the NPPF.
+The recently undertaken Coventry and Warwickshire Strategic Housing Market Assessment (SHMA) was also introduced and its implications for Rugby outlined.
+The implications of these factors on the Council's adopted housing targets and land supply were outlined and it was proposed that the Core Strategy be replaced by a new Local Plan.
+Ch napter 3: General Principles Ref Policy / Paragraph No Proposed Change · Reason for Change 7 Paragraph 3.3 The Local Plan has been written to provide the starting point for guiding growth and creating and delivering sustainable development.
+This echoes the approach of Government guidance set out in the National Planning Policy Framework (March 2012).
+Minor text update due to forthcoming NPPF 8 Policy GP2 Development will be allo Settlement Hierarchy, as To reflect correct terminology Rugby town Main focus for all development in the Borough.
+Developme permitted within existing boundaries and as part of allocate Sustainable Strategic Urban Extensions.